SaekiTominaga/frontend/packages/input-switch/README.md

 ### Important point

-Other arbitrary styles (`margin`, `box-shadow`, etc.) can also be set, but may be changed outside of major version upgrades.
+Other arbitrary styles (`outline`, `box-shadow`, etc.) can also be set, but may be changed outside of major version upgrades.

 Please see the [demo page](https://saekitominaga.github.io/frontend/packages/input-switch/demo/) for specific usage.